Argennon-Project/ADAGs/README.md

     - can be changed between 120 and 730 days
 - Changing the required fee for creating a proposal
     - can be changed between 0 and 2 BNB
+- Changing the administrator of other Argennon contracts
+    - this operation is possible only if ADAGs is the current admin of that contract
 - Deploying a new governance system

 ### Crowdfunding Campaigns